Erik Pappas: Baseball career

-Born in Chicago, Illinois, Pappas was drafted by the California Angels as the 6th overall pick in the first round of 1984 Major League Baseball draft.
+The Chicago native is a 1984 graduate of Mount Carmel High School.
+Pappas was selected by the California Angels as the 6th overall pick in the first round of the 1984 Major League Baseball draft.
 He made his major league debut with the Chicago Cubs on April 19, 1991, at the age of 24.
 He appeared in 8 games for the Cubs during the 1991 season and appeared in a total of 97 games for the Cardinals during 1993 and 1994 seasons.
 During the 1993 season, he had one home run and 28 RBIs.
 Pappas played in his final major league game on April 30, 1994, at the age of 28.
 On August 13, 1996, while a member of the Texas Rangers' Triple-A Oklahoma City 89ers, Pappas caught a perfect game pitched by Rick Helling against the Nashville Sounds.

 Pappas, who is of Greek ancestry, was selected to play for the Greek national baseball team in the 2004 Summer Olympics in Athens, Greece.
+He played for Greece in the 2023 European Baseball Championship.